 One of the more significant advantages to your model's transmission is the extremely wide range of available gear ratios.
-It can be geared low enough to run extremely hot, modified motors.
-Modified motors should be geared lower (higher numerically) than stock motors because they reach their maximum power at higher rpms.

-A modified motor that is geared incorrectly can actually be slower than a correctly-geared, stock motor.
+It can be geared low enough to run an extremely hot, modified motor.
+A higher kV motor should be geared lower (higher numerically) than a stock motor because it will reach its maximum power at higher rpms.
+A higher kV motor that is geared incorrectly can actually be slower than a correctly-geared, stock motor.
 Use the following formula to calculate the overall ratio for combinations not listed on the gear chart: